Ford Falcon (XA): Grand Sport Rally Pack

-A Grand Sport Rally Pack was offered on Falcon, Falcon 500 and Fairmont models.
+A Grand Sport (GS) Rally Pack was offered on Falcon, Falcon 500 and Fairmont models.
 The XA GS had rally stripes that ran from the front indicators to the end of the rear doors.
 It also shared many options as used on the GT Falcon, such as the 12 slot steel wheels with plain brushed centre caps, the three spoke wooden rimmed steering wheel with rim squeeze horn and full GT dash instrumentation featuring tachometer, odometer, oil pressure, water temperature and voltmeter as standard.
 For the first time the GS model range was also available as a two-door hardtop.
 The GS package was also offered as an option on utes and panel vans as per XY.
 The 260 hp two barrel version of the 351 cuin Cleveland V8 was the largest engine option available.
 The GS option did not come standard with the Option 56 ‘driving lights’ grille which was standard on the GT, however it was a common addition.
 The GT bonnet with NACA style ducts was not available as an option on the XA GS.